dmurfet/deeplinearlogic/README.md

     - Polynomial step NTM
 - **Implement more tasks**
     - Repeat copy
-    - Sort
-    - The problems described in the multiple pattern NTM and polynomial step NTM sections
+    - Other tasks from NTM, DNC and other papers
+    - Multiple pattern task (as in Section 4.2 of the paper)
+    - Polynomial pattern task (as in Section 4.3 of the paper)
 - **Inspection and visualisation**
     - Setting up Tensorboard
     - How to visualise the memory state?